 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 If your loved one is still in the early stages of dementia, they may not yet require much care.
 The best thing you can do at this stage is to learn about your relative’s disease and what you can expect as the dementia progresses.
 It’s also a good idea for you, your relative, and your other family members to plan for the future while your loved one can still participate in the discussions.

 If your loved one is in the middle stages of dementia, try to provide a safe environment and keep a daily routine.
-Read the tips below for ideas about how to cope with new demands and handle some of the behavior problems common in people who have dementia.
+Read the tips below for ideas about how to cope with new demands and personality changes associated with dementia.